AdrianKen/DSGM/README.md

 - Responsible to handle the Online Platform
 - Responsible to follow up the customer need through Online and Offline Platform

-#### June 2021 - August 2024
-##### PT.
-Riau Andalan Pulp and Paper (Logistic Planner)
-- Responsible for planning the container needs from warehouses
-- Responsible for planning and monitoring domestic inland trucking
-- Responsible for troubleshooting the issue related to the container supply
-- Responsible for monitoring daily and monthly department KPI

 # Skills
 - Microsoft Office Skills